anuraghazra/anuraghazra.github.io/content/blog/making-a-verlet-physics-engine-in-javascript/index.md

 ![https://slsdo.github.io/blob-family/#constraint](./images/constraint_particle.png)

-**Stick.js** class is fairly simple.
-It will take two **Dots** as an argument and a length. but if the length is not defined we will calculate the length based on the dot’s position.
+**Stick.js** class is relatively simple.
+It will take two **Dots** as an argument and a length.
+But if the length is not defined, we will calculate the length based on the dot’s position.

 ```js {11,4-5}
 // Stick.js